-In the face of a global pandemic changes have been brought about in all areas of our way of life.
+In the face of a global pandemic changes have occured in all areas of our way of life.
 One of these changes includes schools.

 The idea of school, as a separate building, sometimes based right in our own community with classrooms and desks organized into neat rows and the teacher standing in the front of the classroom has been around for a long time.
 Nothing much has changed in this model.